Yamagata Castle: Later history

-With the abolition of the han system in 1871, Yamagata Domain became Yamagata Prefecture, and in 1872 the castle grounds were sold to the government, and were used as a base for the Imperial Japanese Army’s IJA 32nd Infantry Regiment.
+With the abolition of the han system in 1871, Yamagata Domain became Yamagata Prefecture, and in 1872 the castle grounds were sold to the government, and were used as a base for the Imperial Japanese Army’s 32nd Infantry Regiment.
 Many sakura were planted around the castle grounds in 1906 to commemorate the Russo-Japanese War.
 After World War II the site of the castle became Kajō Park, containing the Yamagata Prefectural Museum.
 The East Gate of the castle and the site of castle keep were restored in 1986, and the Higashi Otemon Gate of the second bailey was restored in 1991.
 In 2004 the stonework of the Inchimon Gate was restored, and a bridge leading to main bailey was reconstructed in 2006.
 Renovations and archaeological investigations are ongoing, and Yamagata City plans to restore as much of the castle as possible to its early Edo-period condition by the year 2033.
 The castle was listed as one of the 100 Fine Castles of Japan by the Japanese Castle Foundation (日本城郭協会, Nihon Jōkaku Kyōkai) in 2006.